Spider-Man (2002 film): Plot

-On a school trip, high-school senior Peter Parker visits a Columbia University genetics laboratory with his friend Harry Osborn and his love interest Mary Jane Watson.
-There, a genetically engineered "super-spider" bites him, and he falls ill upon returning home.
-Meanwhile, Harry's father Norman Osborn, a scientist and the founder and owner of Oscorp, tries to secure an important military contract.
-He experiments on himself with an unstable performance-enhancing chemical and goes insane, killing his assistant.
+On a high school field trip, Peter Parker visits a Columbia University genetics laboratory with his best friend, Harry Osborn, and his love interest, Mary Jane Watson.
+There, he is bitten by a genetically engineered spider, and falls ill upon returning home.
+Meanwhile, Harry's father Norman tests a performance-enhancing chemical on himself in an attempt to secure a military contract for Oscorp, the company he founded.
+The chemical gives him superhuman strength but causes him to go insane and kill one of his scientists, Dr. Stromm.